keenu01/Basic-Discord-Bot-Template/README.md

 # Hitori Discord Bot

+(WARNING:HORRIBLY WRITTEN CODE UPAHEAD.. do not use.. pls..)
 Welcome to Hitori, your friendly neighborhood Discord bot!
 Hitori is a versatile bot capable of handling various commands and interactions.
 It includes features for chatting, playing games, playing music from YouTube, and more!